4 Amazing Seafood Places in South Carolina | Alina Andras | NewsBreak Original

 - Hank's Seafood Restaurant, Charleston

 What do you think about these amazing seafood places in South Carolina?
-Have you ever been to any of these places before?
+Have you ever been to any of them before?
 If you have already tried their food, what was your impression and how would you rate your experience?
 Did you enjoy the food and the service?
-What about the overall atmosphere?
-Would you recommend other people to visit these restaurants if they happen to live in the area?
-Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite seafood places too, so more people can learn about them and even pay them a visit next time the are in the area.
-If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in South Carolina so definitely leave your suggestions below.
+What about the atmosphere?
+Would you recommend other people to visit them if they happen to live in the area?
+Feel free to share your honest thoughts in the comment section down below and make sure to include your favourite seafood spots too, so more people can learn about them and even pay them a visit next time they are in the area.
+If you are a local the even better as we would love to hear your personal recommendations when it comes to eating well in South Carolina.

-Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in South Carolina or plan on traveling there in the near future.
-This way, more people can learn about these amazing restaurants and can get to try their food.
+Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in South Carolina or wish to go there soon.
+This way, more people can learn about these places and can get to try their food.